Agentic Software Issue Resolution with Large Language Models: A Survey

-Existing representation strategies can be divided into two types:

-\ulit{A.1 Tree-based Representation.} This approach first uses a static parser to parse all source files in the repository to identify all the code files, classes, and functions in the repository.
-Then, it constructs a lightweight tree-based representation of the repository, ensuring that context relevant to repository understanding can be provided within the limited context window of the LLM.
-Agentless~\cite{agentless} is the first scaffold to introduce this tree-based representation approach.
-It constructs two levels of structural trees to provide LLMs with repository layout information, namely a repository-level structure tree and a file-level structure tree.
-Examples of these two trees are shown in Figure~\ref{fig:repo_file_structure}.
-This tree-based representation, owing to its simplicity and effectiveness, has been used by most pipeline-based scaffolds, e.g., RepoGraph~\cite{RepoGraph}, CodeV~\cite{CodeV}, PatchPilot~\cite{PatchPilot}, SWE-Fixer~\cite{SWE-Fixer}, GUIRepair~\cite{GUIRepair}, Nemotron-Cortexa~\cite{Nemotron-Cortexa}, as well as EXPEREPAIR~\cite{experepair}.

-\ulit{A.2 Code Graph.} This approach extracts relationships, e.g., function calls, inclusions, inheritance, and data flows, from the repository code to construct a repository-level code graph, thereby capturing deeper semantic information within the codebase.

-For agent-based scaffolds, Alibaba LingmaAgent~\cite{repounderstander} constructs a function-level call reference graph to represent the overall repository structure.
-MarsCode Agent~\cite{marscode} constructs a code knowledge graph that integrates code, documentation, and information from multiple data sources.
-Prometheus~\cite{Prometheus} encodes files, abstract syntax trees(AST), and natural language text into a graph consisting of typed nodes and five general edge types.
-CodexGraph~\cite{CodeXGraph} and SWE-Debate~\cite{SWE-Debate} construct a static dependency graph that incorporates function calls, class inheritance, module imports, and variable references.

-For pipeline-based scaffolds, RepoGraph~\cite{RepoGraph} defines definition and reference dependencies at the line-of-code level, providing LLMs with a more fine-grained understanding of the repository.
-DARS~\cite{DARS} also applies this graph.
-Similar to Alibaba LingmaAgent~\cite{repounderstander} and SWE-Debate~\cite{SWE-Debate}, SynFix~\cite{SynFix} and CGM~\cite{CGM} construct a call graph across multiple levels of a repository, including files, classes, and functions.
+According to the relations they preserve, existing representations can be divided into two types: \textit{tree-based representations}, which organize repository files, classes, and functions into containment hierarchies, and \textit{code graphs}, which additionally encode relations such as function calls, inheritance, imports, references, and data flows (detailed in Appendix~\ref{ap:repo_representation}).